 To date the clinical focus has been on global or average measures of arterial stiffness, however, local changes in arterial stiffness may be more sensitive indicators of disease and further might enable deeper understanding of the mechanisms that relate changes in arterial stiffness to changes in health and the progression of diseases.

 ENTHRAL seeks to develop a non-invasive method for characterization of the local arterial stiffness by combining ultrasound imaging, computational modeling of the personalized fluid-structure interaction of the blood and arterial wall, and application of inverse methods to link the models and imaging data for the purpose of estimating the local arterial stiffness.

 The project is a collaboration between the Silesian University of Technology, NTNU and Gliwice Municipal Hospital No 4.
-ENTHRAL is funded by the National Science Center (NCN) GRIEG programme, grant# UMO-2019/34/H/ST8/00624.
+ENTHRAL is funded from the Norwegian Financial Mechanism 2014-2021 and is operated by the National Science Center (NCN) GRIEG programme, grant# UMO-2019/34/H/ST8/00624.